amihaiemil/amihaiemil.github.io/_posts/2017-10-16-javaee8-jsoncollectors-oop-alternative.markdown

 image: https://amihaiemil.github.io/images/mouse_in_the_house2.png
 ---

-With JavaEE 8 comes a new version of the JSON-P (JSON Processing) specification, namely version 1.1.
+With JavaEE 8 there comes a new version of the JSON-P (JSON Processing) specification, namely version 1.1.
 One of the new things this version brings is the utility class [JsonCollectors](https://javaee.github.io/javaee-spec/javadocs/javax/json/stream/JsonCollectors.html).

 This class is OK, it provides some useful collectors to manipulate collections of JsonValues and turn them into JsonObjects or JsonArrays.
 Let's see how it works and dive into a more OOP alternative (I'm going to examine JsonArray, but this applies to JsonObject as well and probably to the others too).